opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ## Using Messages

 You can import messages with `import * as m from "./paraglide/messages"`.
-Don't worry, your bundler will only bundle the messages that you actually use.
+Don't worry, your bundler will only include the messages that you actually use.

 ```js
 import * as m from "./paraglide/messages.js"